51 Thanksgiving Cocktails & Mocktails To Top Dessert in 2025

 9. Kir Royale

-Keep the ABV low with this simple, two-ingredient Thanksgiving cocktails.
-Creme de cassis brings a subtle sweetness and beautiful purple and red hue from black currants.
-Combined with champagne (or sparkling water) for an easy sipper.
-Garnish with a few currants for extra pizzazz.
+Keep the ABV low with these simple, two-ingredient Thanksgiving cocktails.
+Crème de cassis adds sweetness and a jewel-toned hue when topped with champagne or sparkling water.
+Finish with a few fresh currants for color and sparkle.

 10. Pear Brandy Sidecar

-This seasonal twist on a classic drink makes a lovely Thanksgiving cocktails.
+This seasonal twist on the classic sidecar makes a lovely Thanksgiving cocktail.
 Shake together your favorite pear brandy with Cointreau and some fresh lemon juice.
 Serve it in a martini glass or something similar with a sugared rim.

 11. Jersey Lightning